csmangum/opusagent/docs/FastAgent.md

    - Audio streams to and from the voice agent.

 2. **Session Manager**
-   - Initializes a new AFSM agent per call.
+   - Initializes a new FSA agent per call.
    - Stores and updates session context.

-3. **AFSM Engine**
+3. **FSA Engine**
    - Each user utterance triggers state evaluation.
    - State determines behavior, context feeding, and LLM prompting.
    - Scratchpad reasoning is optionally exposed.

 4. **LLM Reasoning Layer** (Optional)
    - Selectively invoked to reason inside scratchpad or generate user-facing responses.
-   - Can propose transitions, but final authority is always with AFSM rules.
+   - Can propose transitions, but final authority is always with FSA rules.

 5. **Output Handler**
    - Formats final response (e.g., synthesized speech).